 Meanwhile, Joseph’s brothers returned to their father with his coat of many colors.
-They dipped it in blood in order to deceive their father into thinking that a wild animal had killed his beloved son.
+They dipped it in blood to deceive their father into thinking that a wild animal had killed his beloved son.

-There is a curious interruption in the narrative of Joseph’s story here, as the Scriptures turn to the episode of Judah.
-Judah, fourth son of Jacob and future ruler of the twelve tribes of Israel, led the decision to sell Joseph rather than kill him.
+It was Judah, fourth son of Jacob and future ruler of the twelve tribes of Israel, led the decision to sell Joseph rather than kill him.